openml/openml-docker-dev/readme.md

 Stop all containers.
 Try to delete the content of the ``mysql`` and ``es`` folder in the ``storage`` directory.
 And restart everything cleanly (with removing the previous images)

 ## ToDos
-- Include Flask environmental variables in the docker-compose file
+- [DONE] Include Flask environmental variables in the docker-compose file
+- Improve DockerFile for website-new to copy flask and react part separately to take advantage of the caching of Docker